BrownieO/conlang-notes/Lexavelo/index.md

 - Past: prepend the word "var"

 ## Vocabulary
-Words come mostly from Europe and are modified to taste.
-Source languages include "Romance languages, Greek, Dutch, Swedish, and few Czech, and a bit Arabic, and etc."
+The creator mainly draws words from Europe and modifies them to taste.
+His source languages include "Romance languages, Greek, Dutch, Swedish, and few Czech, and a bit Arabic, and etc."